-The Hass Mother Tree was planted in the late 1920’s by A.R.
-Rideout, an avid avocado enthusiast living in Whittier, California.
-A postman by trade, Rideout bought an avocado seedling to cultivate in order to sell the fruit.
-His plan was to graft other varieties onto the tree, but his persistent attempts failed.
-Just as Hass was about to cut down the fledgling tree his children, who had grown to love the rich texture and nutty taste of the little tree’s fruit talked him into selling these novel avocados as an alternative to the smooth green Fuerte, which was the popular avocado variety of the day.
+An amateur horticulturist and postman by trade, Hass had planted the avocado seedling in order to cultivate and potentially graft with other avocado varieties.
+When his persistent attempts failed he was about to cut down the tree, but his children, who had grown to love the rich texture and nutty taste of the fruit talked him into cultivating and selling the variety as an alternative to the smooth green Fuerte, which was the popular variety of the day.

 So Hass named the variety after himself, took out a patent, and signed an agreement with a local nursery in order to grow and promote Hass-branded avocados.
 Success was almost immediate.

 Today, Hass avocadoes account for over 95% of the avocados grown in California and over 80% grown worldwide.